 The MW turned down the hill again dropping into the village of Stoughton, where Bertie met a pair of dogs running away from their owner.

+Along the road through the village, until the MW split off down a dusty farm track.
 The long dusty farm track led up the bottom of the valley to the ridge ahead leading to Box Hill in Kingley Vale. (to the right), with a kick at the end.
 As we passed a couple of water troughs Bertie indicated he would like a drink, but was not prepared to lean over, so I had to get the bowl out for him and fill it up

 Halfway up the kicker the track morphed into a foot path up tot eh trees above.
 Here we were at the cross paths from the last visit to Kingley Vale, and we took the one path we had not yet been on, turning north.